 - Performance Controls: (Leftmost) These are your well-known Pitch Bend and Modulation Wheels. - Performance Modifiers: These are situated next to Performance Controls, and include: - a.
 Bend Range Dial: To set the size in semitones of the Pitch Bend Wheel - b.
-Mod Wheel Targets: 3 knobs that affect the Slice Start Offset, the Slice Length and the Volume respectively. - Buffer: This section handles the buffer offset and size.
+Mod Wheel Targets: 3 knobs that affect the Slice Start Offset, the Slice Length and the Volume respectively. - c.
+Velocity Target: 1 knob that affects the Slice Volume. - Buffer: This section handles the buffer offset and size.
 The first is set using the "Offset" dial, while the second is a product of the "Steps" dial value, multiplied by the step length indicated by the "Resolution" value.